-Van de Beek has spent his career thus far with Ajax, joining their youth academy in August 2014.
+Van de Beek has spent his career so far with Ajax, joining their youth academy in August 2014.
 He rose through the ranks and also featured for Jong Ajax - the club's reserve team - before making his first-team debut in November 2015 during a Europa League encounter with Celtic.

 He became a first-team regular the following season while still a teenager, with rumours of potential moves to Tottenham, Roma, Barcelona and Bayern Munich early in his senior career.